SystemJargon/pi-hole/Pi-hole_vs_AdGuard-Home.md

 Issue of sorts?
 All clients use Blocklists, not able to specify what 'client' uses what 'list'.
 (Filters > DNS Blocklists)

-I suppose if you have lists just for the adverts,malware,phishing it applies to ALL+ANY Client, that's ok (bar whitelisting example.com domain).
+I suppose if you have lists just for the adverts,malware,phishing it applies to ALL+ANY Client by Default, that's ok (bar whitelisting example.com domain it may false positive).

-But maybe I have a big list of 10,000 entries I only want the client of "kids" which is a client i list at x.x.x.x/24 (CIDR notation).
+But maybe I have a big list of 10,000 entries I only want the client of "kids" to use.
+The client kids is specified as 'x.x.x.x/24'.
-That isn't an option in AGH, but I can get the above to work in Pi-hole via Group Management.
+That isn't an option in AGH to say only Client A uses 'example' list.
+Note: I can get the above to work in Pi-hole via Group Management.

-Also, how do I export lists/configs/backup the entire thing for a future restore in the Web UI?
+Lastly, how do I export lists/configs/backup the entire AdGuardHome for a future restore in the Web UI?
 I can't see any such option.

 ----